 On this blog, I aim to cover various topics related to technology startups, entrepreneurship and the changes in the media industry.
-I like to chronicle the various machinations of incumbent media companies as they attempt to adapt to the massive disruption forced upon them by technology.
+I like to chronicle the various machinations of incumbent companies as they attempt to adapt to the massive disruption forced upon them by technology.
 I very much enjoy the process of meeting entrepreneurs and discussing the exciting challenges of building disruptive companies.
 I hope you will contact me.
 On the personal side, I love being a husband and father of three.
 As you might guess, I have deep passion for music, and actively drum, record, write, play gigs, and DJ.
 Tennis, photography, biking, fitness, food and travel probably round out the picture.
 If you are a entrepreneur building a great new startup, I’d love to hear from you.
-While you can certainly email me directly (dp at venrock dot com or use the button below), the best way to engage is with a warm introduction through a mutual connection.
+While you can certainly email me directly (dp at venrock dot com), the best way to engage is with a warm introduction through a mutual connection.
 We must both know some of the same people…

 Prior to joining eMusic, Pakman was Co-Founder and President of Business Development and Public Policy at Myplay, Inc., the company he co-founded in 1999 in Redwood City, CA that introduced the “digital music locker” and pioneered the locker category.
 In 2001, Myplay was sold to Bertelsmann’s ecommerce Group.
 Before Myplay, he was Vice President at N2K Entertainment, which created the first digital music download service.
 He also was the co-creator of Apple’s Music Group and a product manager at Apple.